Mahdi171/Mahdi171.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate, currently a PostDoc (partial) at [COSIC](https://www.esat.kuleuven.be/cosic/), [KU Leuven](https://www.kuleuven.be/kuleuven) working with [Prof. Bart Preneel](https://www.esat.kuleuven.be/cosic/people/bart-preneel/).
+I am currently a PostDoc (Part-time) at [COSIC](https://www.esat.kuleuven.be/cosic/), [KU Leuven](https://www.kuleuven.be/kuleuven) working with [Prof. Bart Preneel](https://www.esat.kuleuven.be/cosic/people/bart-preneel/).
 Link to my [Thesis](https://cosicdatabase.esat.kuleuven.be/backend/publications/files/these/514).

-During my Ph.D., I have been mainly working on privacy-enhancing techniques in distributed systems, with a focus on their applications on Blockchain space.
+During my PhD, I have been mainly working on privacy-enhancing techniques in distributed systems, with a focus on their applications on Blockchain space.
 I have collaborated on multiple research papers and gained valuable experience working with global teams and leading companies.
 In summer 2023, I was a research intern at [Mysten Labs](https://mystenlabs.com/), cryptography team.

-These days, I am primarily focused on Accountable Threshold Signatures and Zero-Knowledge proofs.
+These days, I am primarily focused on Accountable Threshold Signatures, Traceable Secret Sharing and more efficient decentralized zk-Rollups.
 Feel free to reach out to me with any questions or for collaboration opportunities.

 News
 ------

+- <b> 2024-07-18 </b> Presented the [ul-PCS](https://petsymposium.org/popets/2024/popets-2024-0115.pdf) paper at PETS'24.
+Link to my [presentation](https://www.youtube.com/live/ZNl_sOXnr7o?si=bnQfd3tEOEic83mu&t=19218).
 - <b> 2024-07-09 </b> Defended my PhD thesis.
+Link to [slides](talks/2024-07-09)
 - <b> 2024-06-17 </b> [zkLogin paper](https://arxiv.org/pdf/2401.11735) got accepted to [SBC'24](https://www.sbc-conference.com/), Columbia University.
 - <b> 2024-06-04 </b> Presented TSPS: Done and ongoing Projects at [Foundations of Cryptography](https://foc.ethz.ch), ETH Zurich.